clingen-data-model/allele/source/allele/implementation/value_set_list/ancillary_transcript_region_type.md

 Scope and Usage
 ---------------

-ancillaryRegionType allows for the use of additional region types which can be used to clarify and add depth to the [primary-transcript-region-type](primary-transcript-region-type.html).
+ancillaryTranscriptRegionType allows for the use of additional region types which can be used to clarify and add depth to the [primary-transcript-region-type](primary-transcript-region-type.html).
 Additionally, this type allows a single annotation using a term not included in the primary list.

-ancillaryRegionType:
+ancillaryTranscriptRegionType:
 ------------------------

 This type is currently constraint to be a child of [transcript_region](http://www.sequenceontology.org/browser/current_svn/term/SO:0000833) within the Sequence Ontology.
 Accurate annotation of ancillary-transcript-region-type will not contain terms found in primary-transcript-region-type.